yochaigal/cairn/wip/2e/setting-seeds.md

 ### Factions

-A Realm is dominated by one or more Factions, each with its own unique advantages, goals, and obstacles.
+Each region is dominated by one or more Factions, each with its own unique advantages, goals, and obstacles.
 They each should have one or more representatives, or **Seneschals**, tasked with helping complete a Faction's Agenda.

 > Often **Seneschals** will have personal motivations that differ from the Faction's main **Agenda**, a fact that canny PCs can exploit for their own gain.